Sebastien-HATTON/docker-swarm-control/README.md

 * [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) installed into VirtualBox
 * **[Virtualization support](https://en.wikipedia.org/wiki/X86_virtualization) enabled in your BIOS**
 * a working internet connection
-* Your corporate VPN running (if you want to apply some work-specific plays)

 # Building
 All the components of the environment live in repositories on the internet so there is nothing to build.